-FedEx earned discounts, and base discounts are the main focus of any contract negotiation.
+FedEx earned discounts and base discounts are the main focus of any contract negotiation.
 As part of a three-part series, Refund Retriever unveils FedEx agreements and contracts’ black and white details.
-We are breaking down the general outline of FedEx agreements to make understanding them much easier.
-In part one, we review the general outline and organization of FedEx agreements.
+We are breaking down the general outline of FedEx agreements to make understanding them much more straightforward.
+We review the FedEx agreements’ general design and organization in part one.
 Looking ahead to part two, we will explain how FedEx earned discounts and base discounts work for FedEx shippers.

 Below, explore how base and earned discounts impact FedEx contracts.

 FedEx Base Discount Rates

 Free and low-cost shipping options are in demand from customers.
 How are merchants, online sellers, and shippers in general able to keep up?
-Among the best ways to be proactive in reducing your shipping costs and helping to meet customer expectations begin with knowing how to save money from your shipping carriers.
+Among the best ways to reduce shipping costs and help meet customer expectations are knowing how to save money from your shipping carriers.
 FedEx offers base discount rates that are available for all their service levels.
 Therefore, here are the key things to understand about this include:

 Discounts are a percentage off of published base rates found in the FedEx Service Guide, which is available to review here.

 Base rates are determined by the distance between the origin and destination (also known as “zone”) and the package charged weight.

 These rates do not change with variations in a shipper’s volume.

-- Explore the possibility to cap or limit the yearly price increase within the FedEx agreement.
+- Explore the possibility of capping or limiting the yearly price increase within the FedEx agreement.

 Keep the following points in mind when reviewing base rates on your FedEx contract.
 Consider that all services available from FedEx should be identified within your contract and offered a discounted based rate.

 FedEx Earned Discounts

-Very simply, the more you ship the more you can save when it comes to understanding how earned discounts work with FedEx.
-A key factor to consider is to make sure all zones are included within your annualized transportation spend.
+Very simply, the more you ship, the more you can save when it comes to understanding how earned discounts work with FedEx.
+A key consideration is ensuring all zones are included within your annualized transportation spend.
 Additionally, some key tips to consider include:

 Earned discounts can be in combination with based discounts with both referring to the annualized transportation charges of your FedEx contract.